Graphic Art and Design Associate Degree

 Can I Get a Job With the Degree?

 According to the U.S. Bureau of Labor Statistics (BLS), an associate's degree in graphic design qualifies you for positions requiring only technical skills or jobs assisting graphic designers who have more training and experience.
 The BLS reported that entry-level graphic designer jobs typically require a bachelor's degree.
-PayScale.com reported in February 2016 that the median annual wage for graphic artists and designers with an associate's degree in graphic design was $36,630, and that pay can vary depending on your location.
+PayScale.com reported in May 2021 that the median annual wage for graphic artists and designers was $46,285, and that pay can vary depending on your location.